 In approving significant rate hikes for 2018-19, Parks and Rec has been accused of being tone-deaf to Bend’s housing crunch.
 Others counter that these increases simply reflect the cost of keeping Bend’s superb recreation sites accessible to everyone.

 Whatever the efficacy of the city’s low-income exemptions, these changes do nothing to encourage middle-income housing.
 So it seems likely that higher-income housing will continue to dominate new developments.

 What do SDCs Mean for Current Homeowners and Home Buyers?

 SDCs are intended to fund the development of new infrastructure.
 While developers saddle the fees, these inevitably trickle down throughout the housing market.
 In Bend especially, new developments represent an outsize portion of home sales.
 This means that they also have an outsize impact on the rest of the market.

 Developers are basically looking to recoup their investment, and higher SDCs will inevitably translate into higher prices for new homes.
 Demand will continue to outstrip the supply of Bend homes for the foreseeable future, so developers have no incentive not to pass SDC increases onto consumers.
 And as the market for new homes goes, so does the market for older homes.

-How long will it before we can expect to see a direct impact upon the market?
+How long will it be before we can expect to see a direct impact on the market?
 It won’t be the case, of course, that new SDC rates will have an immediate effect on housing prices.
 But simple economics dictate that the impact will be felt, in combination with the various other factors dictating the marketplace.